 - the most important feature of the model on the y-axis in a descending order (at the top the most important one).

 - the SHAP value on the x-axis.

-- the feature value with colors.
+- the feature value with colours.
 A high value is represented with red, while a low value with blue.

-- also here each point represent a prediction result.
+- also here each point represents a prediction result.

 From the example we can see that: